biojs/biojs/README.md

  - Clustal parser
  - Fasta parser
 - Visualizations can be found in biojs-vis
+ - HPA Feature Viewer
  - Multiple Sequence Alignment Viewer
  - Phylogenetic Tree Viewer

+Old Components of BioJS 0.1 will rely on biojs-legacy

 How to setup BioJS
 --------------